theseniordads/monomental/DOCS/README.md

 After identifying the images, and renaming them, we re-run the demo on the debugger to see if there were any we missed out.
 It turns we did miss one out!
 But we got it eventually from the MONST2 Hatari instance.

 Now we had all 18 (!)
-PI3 files unpacked, (They're in `GRAPHICS\UNPACKED`) all we had to do was repack them for use in the demo source.
+PI3 files unpacked, (They're in [`GRAPHICS\UNPACKED`](https://github.com/theseniordads/monomental/tree/main/GRAPHICS/UNPACKED)) all we had to do was repack them for use in the demo source.
 We had a bit of nostalgia watching Atomik v3.5 crunching away in batch mode!
 Of course, we cranked up the CPU clock in that instance of Hatari to make it quicker!

-Surveying the results of the packed files, (They're in `GRAPHICS\PACKED`) it seems we made a good call with pre-packing them for the demo.
-18 unpacked PI3 files, totalling a size of 563KB, is now 18 *packed* PI3 files, totalling a size of 82.3K!
-The entire "MONO-MENTAL" title sequence of 4 PI3s is just 7K in total, and the "Doctor Who" starfield is just 1K!
+Surveying the results of the packed files, (They're in [`GRAPHICS\PACKED`](https://github.com/theseniordads/monomental/tree/main/GRAPHICS/PACKED)) it seems we made a good call with pre-packing them for the demo.
+18 unpacked PI3 files, totalling a size of 563KB, was now 18 *packed* PI3 files, totalling a size of 82.3K!
+The entire "Mono Mental" title sequence of 4 PI3s is just 7K in total, and the "Doctor Who" starfield is just 1K!

 Of course, this was plain sailing compared to actually replacing the pictures in the source code!
 First, we had to know where the pictures were being referenced.
 We were able to do this by looking for where the picture depack routine we being called, and from there identify the label for the picture data being referenced, and replacing the label with something readable.
 There was one case where a picture was being depacked to a different screen, and we almost missed that one!